MTB90/cv-platform/docs/project_todo.md

 - [ ] add soft delete for docs
 - [ ] how limit uploaded file up to 20MB
 - [ ] notify about file is uploaded
+- [ ] pagination
 - [ ] configure settings (cors, database)
 - [ ] general limits per user, requests/jobs total capacity etc.

 ### platform/agentai:
 - [ ] restrict access for workers
+- [ ] make sure that in document will not change behavior of agent (command in uploaded doc)